abdatta/WappFlow/README.md

-# WhatsApp Web Automation Bot
+# WappFlow - A WhatsApp Web Automation Bot

-This project implements a simple automation bot for WhatsApp Web.
+WappFlow implements a simple automation bot for WhatsApp Web.
 It provides a Node/TypeScript backend with an in‑process scheduler and a modern React/Tailwind admin interface.
 The bot can send text messages, schedule recurring sends and deliver web push notifications about session status.

 ## ⚠️ Terms of Service